galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 > 2. Inspect the report file
 {: .hands_on}

-The Kraken report is tabular files with one line per taxon and 6 columns or fields:
+The Kraken report is a tabular files with one line per taxon and 6 columns or fields:

 1. Percentage of fragments covered by the clade rooted at this taxon
 2. Number of fragments covered by the clade rooted at this taxon